 The surgeon will make a cut behind the ear or inside the ear canal.

-Depending on what needs to be done, the surgeon will:
+Depending on the problem, the surgeon will:

 The surgeon will use an operating microscope to view and repair the eardrum or the small bones.